 Some authors, however, may make excuses and "shift the blame" onto some large company, stating they won't make any changes unless that "well-known company" changes their documentation first!
-Obviously, they're not real teachers nor do programming!
+Obviously, such writers are not real classroom teachers nor actually do assembly programming!

 If you like what you see above, we have a complete Guide to DEBUG here.

 5[Return to Text] We have much more information about various MBR and Volume boot sectors here.